-Modern Dentistry, in all of its technology over the last 50 years, has solved many of the problems that have arisen with the increase of tooth retention.
-However, situations still arise that reasonable practitioners can disagree on diagnosis and treatment.
-Such, disagreements may lead to delayed effective treatment, unnecessary procedures, or actions that are excessive.
+Modern dentistry, in all of its technology over the last 50 years, has solved many of the problems that have arisen with the increase of tooth retention.
+However, situations still arise that reasonable practitioners can disagree on in terms of diagnosis and treatment.
+Such disagreements may lead to delayed effective treatment, unnecessary procedures, or excessive actions.
 All create a situation of frustration for the patient and the dentist resulting in ill will and unproductive activity.

-Consider a common example: A patient presents the following concerns; dull generalized ache, intermittent gum "itchiness", pain when probing localized gum pockets, soreness to chew, sensitivity to temperature, occasional headache.
-The pain is not severe enough to wake the patient out of his/her sleep but there is enough discomfort for the patient to make a specific appointment to discuss the problem.
+Consider a common example: A patient presents the following concerns: dull generalized ache, intermittent gum "itchiness," pain when probing localized gum pockets, soreness to chew, sensitivity to temperature, and the occasional headache.
+The pain isn't severe enough to wake the patient from sleeping, but there's enough discomfort for the patient to make a specific appointment to discuss the problem.
 In addition, the patient recently had a cavity filled in the area of discomfort.

-A prudent course of action to diagnose the issue is to take an x-ray, temperature tests, percuss, and bite tests to isolate potential problems which may be causing the pain.
+A good course of action to diagnose the issue is to take an x-ray, temperature tests, percuss, and bite tests to isolate potential problems.
 It is also reasonable to check the patient's bite with articulating paper to determine potential high spots.
 Yet, common strategies do not seem to address or clearly identify the patient's problem.
 There are no cavities, cracked teeth, sinus issues, or sharp pains associated with biting.
-There are clinical signs of a molar rise with a lateral excursion on the patient's working (chewing) side and also a balancing side contact on the same tooth with the opposite lateral excursion.
+There are clinical signs of a molar rise with a lateral excursion on the patient's working (chewing) side, and also a balancing side contact on the same tooth with the opposite lateral excursion.
 In addition, the tooth is slightly mobile and the periodontal tissues are tender and bleed upon probing.
-The x-ray does indicate a slightly thickened periodontal ligament space and a slightly thickened layer of cortical plate surrounding it but no bone loss is evident.
+The x-ray does indicate a slightly thickened periodontal ligament space and a slightly thickened layer of cortical plate surrounding it, but no bone loss is evident.

-At this point, reasonable practitioners would disagree on the next steps to take.
-Some might attempt to correct the problem by filing the tooth down or replacing the filling, others might perform a root canal or crown, a few would event think to extract the tooth, and some might do nothing.
-This paper proposes an alternative perspective to address such symptoms, allowing the dentist a more plausible diagnosis and possible treatments.
-Such, a diagnosis would be termed "Sprained Tooth Syndrome."
+At this point, there could be disagreement on the next steps to take.
+Some practitioners might attempt to correct the problem by filing the tooth down or replacing the filling.
+Others might perform a root canal or crown, a few would event think to extract the tooth, and some might do nothing.
+But there's another plausible diagnosis (and possible treatments)—"sprained tooth syndrome."

-For the purpose of this article, Sprained Tooth Syndrome (STS) is defined as a condition where unusually strong bilateral opposing vector forces cause the ligaments connecting a tooth to the bone to become stretched and chronically inflamed; thus creating patient discomfort similar to that which is described above.
+Sprained tooth syndrome (STS) is defined as a condition where unusually strong bilateral opposing vector forces cause the ligaments connecting a tooth to the bone to become stretched and chronically inflamed, creating patient discomfort similar to that which is described above.
 Just as ligaments can be stretched and damaged in an ankle or other parts of the body, similar damage can occur with the ligaments connecting a tooth to the bone resulting in STS.

 Common causes that could lead to STS are:

 One common cause of STS is tooth movement due to sinus problems or colds.
-Excessive swallowing as a direct result of sinus drainage may result in abnormal outward lateral pressure from the tongue to the teeth creating temporary orthodontic pressure and movement outward.
-This temporary outward shift of the tooth may place the lingual cusp in harms way of damaging lateral tooth to tooth forces.
-As such, it is critical to determine why the teeth are moving, causing horizontal friction to occur.
-In this case such as a cold or sinus condition, waiting for the patient's health to improve may be the best course of action.
-After the cold has resolved there will be less tongue pressure and the cheek pressure will move the tooth back into a harmonious position.
+Excessive swallowing as a direct result of sinus drainage may result in abnormal outward lateral pressure from the tongue to the teeth, creating temporary orthodontic pressure and movement outward.
+This temporary outward shift of the tooth may place the lingual cusp in harm's way of damaging lateral tooth to tooth forces.
+As such, it is critical to determine why the teeth are moving and causing horizontal friction to occur.
+In cases such as a cold or sinus condition, waiting for the patient's health to improve may be the best course of action.
+After the cold has resolved, there will be less tongue pressure and the cheek pressure will move the tooth back into a harmonious position.

 Another cause of STS can be accidental trauma or trauma from a small object such as a popcorn seed or a bone in a piece of meat.
 This trauma can cause temporary periodontal ligament damage and swelling which can cause the tooth to supra-erupt into a harmful position which can then indefinitely prolong the inflammation.

 Dentistry itself can promote these damaging conditions to occur in the mouth.
-If a crown is fabricated with a perfect centric contact but cusps that interfere with lateral excursive movements then STS can develop.
-Likewise if the centric contact of a filling or crown is left too low, over time (a few days to a few weeks) the tooth can supra-erupt and move one or more cusps into an occlusal interference which would result in STS induced inflammation.
+If a crown is fabricated with a perfect centric contact but cusps that interfere with lateral excursive movements, STS can develop.
+Likewise, if the centric contact of a filling or crown is left too low, over time (a few days to a few weeks) the tooth can supra-erupt and move one or more cusps into an occlusal interference which would result in STS induced inflammation.

 Drifting teeth are always at risk of moving one or more cusps into this damaging lateral excursive pathway.

-Sometimes a tooth infection can cause supraeruption of that tooth, placing the cusps in harms way.
-The ensuing symptoms will be a part of the Sprained Tooth Syndrome but secondarily to the tooth infection.
-Again underscoring the need to find out why a tooth has moved into this damaging position.
-In all cases of STS it is very important to follow up (2 wks, 4 wks, 3 mos., and 6 mos.) to make sure symptoms are resolved and an infection was not the root cause of the STS.
+Sometimes a tooth infection can cause supraeruption of that tooth, placing the cusps in harm's way.
+The ensuing symptoms will be a part of the sprained tooth syndrome but secondarily to the tooth infection, again underscoring the need to find out why a tooth has moved into this damaging position.
+In all cases of STS, it is very important to follow up (after two weeks, four weeks, three months, and six months) to make sure symptoms are resolved and an infection was not the root cause of the STS.

 Identifying STS is not as simple as it may seem.
-Sometimes symptoms may lead you to believe the problem is STS when in actuality it is an early vital tooth infection.
-A vital tooth infection is defined as an early infection of a tooth which has a nerve that is partially infected and partially vital; thus giving off the same symptoms and discomfort as STS.
+Sometimes symptoms may lead you to believe the problem is STS when in actuality it's an early vital tooth infection.
+A vital tooth infection is defined as an early infection of a tooth that has a nerve that is partially infected and partially vital, resulting the same symptoms and discomfort as STS.

-A few prudent tests should allow dentists the comfort that they have adequately diagnosed STS:
+A few prudent tests should allow dentists the confidence that they have adequately diagnosed STS:

-2. Use the perio probe on the gum tissue to find the tender area or abnormal gum pocket and observe the patient for discomfort which may indicate inflammation.
-The gum tissue may be tender circumferentially or sometimes it may be localized on one side of the tooth affected.
+2. Use the perio probe on the gum tissue to find the tender area or abnormal gum pocket and observe the patient for discomfort that may indicate inflammation.
+The gum tissue may be tender circumferentially, or sometimes it may be localized on one side of the tooth affected.